Skip to main content

 Queue Processor

-A queue processor Rule is an internal background process that you configure for queue management and asynchronous message processing.
+A queue processor Rule is an internal background process that you configure to queue and process items asynchronously, in real-time.
 Apply standard queue processor Rules for straightforward queue management or low-throughput scenarios.
 For higher-scaling throughput and customized or delayed processing of messages, apply dedicated queue processor Rules.

 Pega Platform provides numerous default standard queue processors.
 The system triggers pzstandardprocessor internally to queue the messages when you select standard in the Queue-For-Processing method or Run in Background Shape.
 This queue processor is an immediate type, and you cannot delay the processing.